cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Implementation of HMACs (combination of hashes and symmetric methods to authenticate messages).
-  Hashes have been already used in CrypTool within PKCS#5 or digital signatures.
+  Hashes are also used in CrypTool within PKCS#5 or digital signatures.

 - The Shared Secret method from Shamir has been implemented with many options.